Highlights of the 2017 legislative sessionJune 22, 2017

 It’s vital that we give entrepreneurs the tools and resources they need to succeed.
 This session, we passed House Bill 5584 which will create a statewide information hotline providing prospective and existing small business owners with customized advice, education, and network resources.
 Small businesses are the heart of Hamden’s economy – this legislation will help create a sustainable future for our business owners.

 Greater oversight of economic investments

-I was proud to support these pieces of legislation.
-These are just a few of the bills we passed this session that I believe will make Connecticut an even better place to live, work, and raise a family.
+I was proud to support these pieces of legislation that I believe will make Hamden an even better place to live, work and raise a family.